top of page

 Dr. Bethune turned faith into infrastructure.

-The Bethune at 150 Syllabus follows her blueprint — transforming memory into method and history into hope.
+The Bethune at 150 Syllabus follows her blueprint by transforming memory into method: gathering resources that make her legacy more visible, teachable, and accessible.

 What's Been Done